simonmackinnon/RepData_PeerAssessment2/PA2_template.md

 For the health effects of severe weather, we must isolate what parts of the data define this.

-Using the code book, ([Storm Events](http://ire.org/nicar/database-library/databases/storm-events/)), we can see that the columns INJURIES and FATALITIES indicate the number of injuries and fatalities caused by the event respectively.
+We can assume that the columns INJURIES and FATALITIES indicate the number of injuries and fatalities caused by the event respectively.
 We will use these data characteristics to define the effect of severe weather events on public health.

 From the following analysis, we can determine that **Tornado** is the severe weather event type that has the greatest effect on the number of injuries and on the number of fatalities.